-5. Finding words in the English section of the vocabulary.
-Those of the words in the English text whose spelling coincides exactly with that of the words in the vocabulary are easily determined by the operation of comparing carried out by the electronic computer.
-This process may be represented in a simplified way as follows.
-Let the number sought, i. e. the word in the text, be subtracted successively from each of the numbers representing word in the vocabulary.
-When the difference is zero our matching job is over: the word sought is found.
+Those words in the English text whose spelling coincides exactly with that of the words in the vocabulary are easily determined by the operation of comparison carried out by the electronic computer.
+This process may be represented in a simplified way as follows: Let the number sought, i.e. the word in the text, be subtracted successively from each of the numbers representing the word in the vocabulary.
+When the difference is zero the matching process is over, and the word sought is found.

-In some cases the words of the text do not coincide exactly with the corresponding words of the vocabulary, since they possess grammar affixes (s, 's, ing, ed, er, est, e, th).

-If no exact coincidence between the word in the text and those in the vocabulary can be found, the word sought is verified for presence of one of the above mentioned affixes.
+In some cases the words of the text do not coincide exactly with the corresponding words of the vocabulary, since they possess grammar affixes (-s, -'s, -ing, -ed, -er, -est, -th).
+If no exact coincidence between the word in the text and those in the vocabulary can be found, the word sought is verified for the presence of one of the above-mentioned affixes.
 The affix found is then discarded, and the search for the text word in the vocabulary is repeated.

-The entire process of finding the words of the text is carried out according to the scheme (Fig. 5.1).
+The entire process of finding the words of the text is carried out according to the scheme of Fig. 4.

-One of the quickest ways of finding words in the vocabulary, in our opinion, is the following.
+One of the quickest ways of finding words in the vocabulary, in our opinion, is the following:

 All the English words in the vocabulary, recorded as figure combinations, are positive numbers.
-Each word, depending on the number of letters it consists of, takes up one, three or four positions of the storage unit.
-Then the words are divided into groups: the first group consists of words occupying one storage position, the second - of words occupying two positions, the third one of those occupying three positions, etc.
+Each word, depending on the number of letters it contains, takes up one, three or four positions of the storage unit.
+Then the words are divided into groups: the first group consists of words occupying one storage position, the second consists of words occupying two positions, the third consists of those occupying three positions, etc.

-The words within each group are arranged in the increasing order of the numbers representing the words.
+The words within each group are arranged in increasing order of the numbers representing the words.

-Finding words in the vocabulary begins with a determination of the number of positions occupied by the word sought.
-This is followed by looking up the word in the corresponding word group of the vocabulary.
-For this purpose, the numerical value of the word in the middle of the group is compared to the value of the word sought.
+Finding words in the vocabulary begins with a determination of the number of positions occupied by the word sought This is followed by looking up the word in the corresponding word group of the vocabulary.
+For this purpose, the numerical value of the word in the middle of the group is compared with the value of the word sought.
 If the word sought is greater in value than that selected from the group, the half-group of words having greater values than that selected from the middle of the group is considered.
 If it is smaller in value, the half-group having smaller values than that selected from the middle of the group is taken.
 This process of halving the groups of words in the vocabulary ensures rapid finding of the word needed.

-The time required to find a word by this method is proportional to the logarithm of N, with a base of 2, where N is the number of words in the vocabulary.
+The time required to find a word by this method is proportional to the logarithm of N to the base 2, where N is the number, of words in the vocabulary.